Omnija/sb-mod-elunite/README.md

 Adds Elunite as a playable race.

 Installation:
-Move the Elunite-.modpak into your Starbound/giraffe_storage/mods/ folder.
+Move the elunite.pak or folder into your Starbound/mods/ folder.

 Mod Dependency:
 You need an Extended Race Selection mod for this to work.